 Sarina grew up in a tea-drinking culture and first discovered her passion for Ethiopian coffee during her first visit to Ethiopia in 1997.
 Her work in the non-profit sector brought her back frequently, and she eventually moved to Addis Ababa, making Ethiopia her second home.
 Ever since, she’s been hooked on the Ethiopian Macchiato, similar to a latte, but smaller, stronger, creamier and immensely more flavorful.
 Sarina's first book, The Coffee House Resistance: Brewing Hope in Desperate Times was published in 2019.
 Find out more about Sarina's work as an author, the book tour and here.

 Elias and Sarina met in Addis Ababa, Elias's hometown and Ethiopia's capital city.
 Elias, a successful entrepreneur who in the past has launched a restaurant, a taxi service and a pharmaceutical distribution service, decided to connect his personal passion and pride in Ethiopian coffee to launch an Ethiopian cafe in New York.
 Elias likes his coffee black, strong and piping hot!

-With a flagship cafe in Washington Heights, and upcoming locations in the GWB Terminal and in Riverdale, Buunni Coffee hones in on coffee and community.
+With a flagship cafe in Washington Heights and locations in the GWB Terminal and Inwood, Buunni Coffee hones in on coffee and community.
 As small business owners growing their independent coffee business, Sarina and Elias want to share their love for the Ethiopian Arabica bean with you and yours so you can find your own perfect cup of Buunni Coffee.

 Experience the Tastefulness of Conscious Ethiopian Coffee